juweins/portfolio/README.md

 This repository contains some showcase projects for my personal branding.
 I am a software developer and I am passionate about programming.
 I am also a big fan of open source software and I am always looking for new ways to improve my skills.
 Currently, I am returning to Software Engineering after a personal break where I studied horticultural engineering.

-I try to add new projects to this repository at least every two weeks.

 Please do not hesitate to provide feedback.
 Suggestions, questions or comments?
 Feel free to contact me!

 ## Projects